 6 Reasons You Need To Buy Sewer Backup Insurance Coverage

 Most homeowners policies do not cover sewer backup unless specific sewer backup insurance coverage is added.
-If your home falls victim to the damages of backups or overflows and you aren’t covered, you’ll be liable for home repairs and cleaning costs out of pocket.
-Discover some of the most common ways your sewer lines can be damaged, and what you can do to protect your home!
+If your home falls victim to the damages of backups or overflows and you aren’t covered, you’ll be liable for home repairs and cleaning costs out-of-pocket.
+Discover some most common ways your sewer lines can be damaged, and what you can do to protect your home!

 1. Blockages Due To Tree Roots

 The trees in your yard may be beautiful, but their roots can cause damage to your plumbing.
 Tree roots can dig very deep in search of water and nutrients, things that can be found in abundance in pipelines.
 These roots can enter pipes through small cracks and continue to grow until extensive damage is caused.
 Different tree roots grow in different ways, so it’s a good idea to know about each kind located on your property!

 If you’re a visual learner, here’s a video overview of sewer backup coverage.

 2. The Flushing Game: Toys & Other Strange Items